dladams/duneproc/doc/tutorial02.md

 > duneproc run_dataprep/event000001 mydst . . clean
 > duneproc run_dataprep/event000001 mydst . . noxrootd

-3. Dataprep for event 1:
+3. Dataprep with no tools for event 1:
 > duneproc run_dataprep/event000001 mydst

-4. Dataprep for events 1-5, APA 3 only:
+4. Dataprep with no tools for events 1-5, APA 3 only:
 > duneproc run_dataprep/event000001-000006/dpcr_apa3 mydst

 5. DQM with wide display for event 1.
 This includes a channel-tick